 - Coming up with a new concept, which will transform an entire industry

 - Troubleshooting and solving complex problems on the spot single-handedly

-BUT to point out, genius status doesn’t equal zero stupidity.
+To point out, genius status doesn’t equal zero stupidity.
 We’re all human, and we all make mistakes at one point or another.

-With that out of the way, let’s dive into the meat of this question.
+Let’s now dive into the meat of this question.

 The select few engineers who lead the pack

 In every profession, there are a select few people who lead the effort.
 Think of the National Basketball Association (NBA).

 The NBA employs the best of the best basketball players.
 Yet, even avid NBA fans probably can’t name most NBA players.